brianmhess/cassandra-loader/README.md

-  -numRetries <numRetries>       Number of times to retry the INSERT [1] -maxInsertErrors <# errors>    Maximum INSERT errors to endure [10] -rate <rows-per-second>        Maximum insert rate [50000] -progressRate <num txns>       How often to report the insert rate -successDir <dir>              Directory where to move successfully loaded files -failureDir <dir>              Directory where to move files that did not successfully load
+  -numRetries <numRetries>       Number of times to retry the INSERT [1] -maxInsertErrors <# errors>    Maximum INSERT errors to endure [10] -rate <rows-per-second>        Maximum insert rate [50000] -progressRate <num txns>       How often to report the insert rate [100000] -rateFile <filename>           Where to print the rate statistics -successDir <dir>              Directory where to move successfully loaded files -failureDir <dir>              Directory where to move files that did not successfully load